 If you are using the base card first re crease the score line.
 The vinyl first needs to be weeded and then put on transfer paper.
 If you need more help with that see my tutorial on working with vinyl.

+Because I own so much washi tape, I decided to add some for an accent.
 Place two strips of washi tape above and below the vinyl on the front.
-Cut them to length with the scissors or craft knife.
+Then cut them to length with the scissors or craft knife.

 And your Graduation card is done.
 Enjoy